iTwin/itwinjs-core/test-apps/display-performance-test-app/README.md

 * Results (csv and png files) will be sent to the Documents directory of the iPad.
 Any path specified in the configuration file will be ignored.
 * The json configuration file used by the app must be present in the Documents directory of the iPad.
 It must be named MobilePerformanceConfig.json.
 * All bim files referenced by the json configuration file must be present in the Documents directory of the iPad.
+* We cannot gather any GPU data from iOS.

 ## Configuration json file
 The default configuration file allows you to specify the following: